Microphone Is Not Working in Windows 10. How to Easily Fix It

 - Make Sure That Microphone Is Not Muted

 - Restore Your System Using Restore Points

-- Video Showing How To Make Your Microphone Work In Windows 10
+- Video Showing How to Fix Microphone Not Working on Windows 10

 Run Windows Troubleshooter

 Windows includes several troubleshooters designed to quickly diagnose and automatically resolve various computer problems.

 Go to Settings, type "troubleshoot", and select "Troubleshoot" from the list to start troubleshooting.

 Find "Recording Audio" under "Find and fix other problems" and select it.
 Click "Run the troubleshooter" and follow the instructions.
 See if the Windows Update Troubleshooter solves the problem with the external or internal microphone.
 In addition, run the "Speech" troubleshooter.

 Ensure that your microphone in the Windows 10 operating system is enabled.
 It may be simply turned off - the reason why it does not work.
 To see if it is enabled in Windows, go to Settings, find and click "Privacy".